-Through the William D. Ford Federal Direct Loan Program, the federal government provides guaranteed loans to eligible students.
+Stafford Student Loans.
+Through the Stafford Student Loan Program, the federal government provides guaranteed loans to eligible students.
 The university must, through a needs analysis process, determine each applicant's eligibility.
 Repayment of the loans is made after graduation.
 For new borrowers, there is a variable interest rate that is adjusted annually and cannot exceed 8.25%.
+In addition, there is a 3% loan origination fee deducted from each disbursement.
 Grace periods, deferment opportunities, and consolidation options exist for borrowers after graduation.

 There are two types of loans - subsidized and unsubsidized.
-Students awarded a William D. Ford Federal Direct Subsidized Loan have demonstrated need and the loan interest will be paid by the federal government while the student is in school or in deferment.
+Students awarded a subsidized loan have demonstrated need and the loan interest will be paid by the federal government while the student is in school or in deferment.

-A student without demonstrated financial need can receive a William D. Ford Federal Direct Unsubsidized Loan, and will be responsible for the interest payments from the beginning of the loan period.
+A student without demonstrated financial need can receive an unsubsidized loan, and will be responsible for the interest payments from the beginning of the loan period.
 However, the interest will be capitalized unless the student chooses to pay the interest while in school.